davidbailey/tum/handbook/README.md

                       * Limited parking
                       * Fixed distance between intersections (for 2-way coordination).
 Otherwise coordinate 1-way in AM and other way in PM
                     * Procedure
-                      1. Define a cyce time for coordination
+                      1. Define a cyce time for coordination, highest wins
                       2. Calculate signal timing plans for intersections
-                      3. Define schedule of green periods based on progression speed and offset
+                      3. Define schedule of green periods based on progression speed and offset.
+Add 4.5 seconds the beginning of the phase to disolve queues but not more so you don't encourage speeding.
                       4. Assess quality
                         * number of vehicles that do not have to stop / total number of vehicles >= 65% is good
                   * [Pedestrian Scramble](https://en.wikipedia.org/wiki/Pedestrian_scramble)